MetaMask/metamask-docs/snaps/features/data-storage.md

 We recommend using this method for storing data in a Snap long term.

 :::caution important
-You can install Snaps into each user's MetaMask instance.
+Snaps are installed in each user's MetaMask instance.
 If a Snap stores data, that data is specific to that user's MetaMask instance.
 However, this data can be shared across multiple dapps.
 Do not assume that the data a Snap stores is unique to a single dapp unless it is specifically designed to be that way.